uma458467/cloud-native-app-labs/lab-instructions/spring-boot/README.md

 Other helpful [shortcuts](https://blog.codecentric.de/en/2012/08/my-top-10-shortcuts-for-eclipse-on-mac-os-x-and-windows-and-how-you-survive-the-change-from-windows-to-mac/).

 6) Add the following request handler to the class `io.pivotal.hello.HelloSpringBootApplication`.
-You will need to add the import for `org.springframework.web.bind.annotation.RequestMapping;`
+You will need to add the import for `org.springframework.web.bind.annotation.RequestMapping`.

 ```java
 @RequestMapping("/")